 “Yes.
 Thirty minutes.
 Thirty days.
 Good evening.”
 And he lit his lamp again.

-The little prince watched the lamplighter and he liked more and more this man who was so faithful to his order.
+The little prince watched the lamplighter and, more and more, he liked this man who was so faithful to his order.
 He remembered the days when he saw many sunsets just by pulling his chair.
 He wanted to help his new friend.

 “You know.
 I can show you a way to stop your work whenever you want to.”

 “I always want to stop my work,” said the lamplighter.